The galaxy-IGM connection in THESAN: the physics connecting the IGM Lyman-$\alpha$ opacity and galaxy density in the reionization epoch: Results from thesan-1

 \subsection{Radial sensitivity}

 The study of the \galacc indicates that, on average, the IGM is maximally impacted by the radiation field of a galaxy at a specific distance scale, which evolves with redshift and traces the progress of reionization \citep{Thesan_igm}.
 This results from the competition between ionizing radiation field of the galaxy and the overdensity where these galaxy reside.
 The latter boosts recombination and, therefore, acts against the former.
 Both effects grow in strength when approaching the galaxy, but their radial dependence is different.
 In particular, the influence of the galactic radiation field extends much farther than the local overdensity (at least after the initial stages of reionization).
 This difference creates the peculiar radial modulation of this effect (GB24).
 For the late reionization history simulated in the \thesan suite, at $z=5.7$ this distance corresponds to approximately $15 \, \hMpc$.
 It is therefore a plausible hypothesis that the opacity of a sightline is mostly affected by galaxies located at such specific distance from the line of sight.
+We note that a multitude of effects can break this relation for individual galaxies and/or sightlines (\eg self-shielded clumps, variation in the neutral gas content of haloes, etc.).
+However, when averaged over sufficiently large samples, such `structure formation noise' contributes merely to the scatter around the mean relation.
+We have shown this explicitly (in the context of the \galacc) in GB24.